Now and Then (film): Plot

-In 1991, four women and childhood friends reunite in their hometown of Shelby, Indiana.
-They include sci-fi author Samantha Albertson, glitzy actress Tina "Teeny" Tercell, dry-humored gynecologist Dr. Roberta Martin, and content homemaker Chrissy DeWitt, who is heavily pregnant and expecting to give birth to her first child any day.
+In 1995, four women who were once childhood friends reunite in their hometown of Shelby, Indiana.
+They include science-fiction author Samantha Albertson, Hollywood actress Tina "Teeny" Tercell, gynecologist Dr. Roberta Martin, and homemaker Chrissy DeWitt, who is pregnant with her first child.

-The story flashes back to 1970 as Samantha recounts the memorable summer shared by them as young adolescents.
-Twelve-year-old Samantha seeks to earn enough money to purchase a tree house to place in Chrissy's backyard in their affluent suburban neighborhood, the Gaslight Addition.

-Each of the four girls is going through her own individual struggles.
-Samantha’s parents are in the midst of a divorce, Teeny is in pursuit of stardom and is boy-crazy, tomboy Roberta experiences embarrassment due to her developing breasts, and Chrissy is naive about sex and life in general due to her mother's overprotectiveness.
+In a flashback to a memorable summer they shared in 1970, twelve-year-old Samantha seeks to raise money to purchase a tree house to place in Chrissy's backyard in their affluent suburban neighborhood, the Gaslight Addition.
+Each of the four girls is experiencing her own individual struggles: Samantha's parents are in the midst of a divorce, Teeny is in pursuit of stardom and is boy-crazy, tomboy Roberta is embarrassed by her developing breasts, and Chrissy is naive about sex and life in general due to her mother's overprotectiveness.

-Motivated by Samantha's interest in the occult, the girls regularly sneak out at night to hold seances in the cemetery.
+Motivated by Samantha's interest in the occult, the girls regularly sneak out at night to hold séances in the cemetery.
 During one, a cracked tombstone convinces them they have resurrected the spirit of a young boy identified only as Dear Johnny, who died in 1945.
-This sets the girls on a quest to find out what happened to him.
+This sets the girls on a quest to discover what happened to him.

-At a library in a nearby town, Roberta discovers an article about her mother’s death due to a car accident: she was hit head on, trapped in her car for an hour, and then later died of massive head trauma and internal bleeding—facts previously unknown to her.
-Samantha finds an obituary that briefly mentions Johnny and his mother tragically dying, but many of the pages are missing, leaving their cause of their deaths a mystery.
+At a library in a nearby town, Roberta discovers an article about her mother's fatal car accident: she was hit head on, trapped in her car for an hour, and later died of massive head trauma and internal bleeding—details previously unknown to her.
+Samantha finds an obituary that briefly mentions Johnny and his mother tragically dying, but many of the pages are missing, leaving the cause of their deaths a mystery.

-Meanwhile, the girls get into all sorts of other adventures, including an ongoing prank war with a group of neighborhood boys called the Wormer brothers and a fight at a softball game after a local boy insults Roberta.
-Roberta has her first kiss with Scott Wormer and makes him swear not to tell anyone.
+The girls also have a long-standing rivalry with the Wormer brothers, a group of neighborhood boys.
+Roberta later has her first kiss with Scott Wormer and swears him to secrecy.